-Freehold land amounting to £7,999,000 (2022: £7,999,000) has not been depreciated.
+Freehold land amounting to £7,999,000 (2023: £7,999,000) has not been depreciated.

 The Group tests property, plant and equipment annually for impairment, or more frequently if there are indications that assets might be impaired.
-For impairment testing purposes, the CGU comprises the whole of the Natrium Group Limited group due to the close inter-dependencies between the group's operations.
-The recoverable amount of the CGU is determined from value in use calculations.
-The key assumptions for the value in use calculations are those regarding the discount rates, EBITDA and capital expenditure.
-The discount rate used is based on the weighted average cost of capital for forecast purposes and is a post tax discount rate.
-The rate used to discount the forecast cash flows is 7.5% (2022: 6.0%).
-EBITDA was projected taking into account actual recent performance and estimated growth for the next five years.
+For impairment testing purposes, the CGU comprises the whole of the Natrium Holdings Limited group due to the close inter-dependencies between the group's operations.
+The recoverable amount of the CGU was initially determined from VIU calculations.
+The key assumptions for the VIU calculations were those regarding the discount rates, EBITDA and capital expenditure.

-14 Property, plant and equipment (continued)
+15 Property, plant and equipment (continued)